BELIEVE IN YOURSELF? NO PROBLEM!

 There is a reason why such exceedingly rare people are called Angels, as in “Angel Investors” and the like.

-John Carpenter reached a dead end (he was about to give up and teach at a Junior College) until he found his producer, Debra Hill (she literally saved him twice, in fact).
+reached a dead end (he was about to give up and teach at a Junior College) until he found his producer, Debra Hill (she saved him twice, in fact).

 I’ve interviewed a number of successful people on what it took for them to become a success and they all have the same story.
-They hit a brick wall until by random chance, X person(s) noticed them and came along.
+They hit a brick wall, over and over until by random chance, X person(s) noticed them and came along.

 This story repeats itself for everyone from Nikola Tesla to Oprah Winfrey to Elon Musk.